 Tabitha Winter, Director of Creative Services at Entain

 I’ve never been concerned about it, primarily because I’ve used it many times and I know how it works.
 It has a defined place within the process and is another tool in the toolbox you have to use.
 What I have found is hesitation on the marketer’s side of things and that has taken me by surprise because I’ve never experienced that previously.
 I have always worked in companies where the brand is very clearly set; the way in which it looked and the assets which it used were all very clear and defined.
-Within Entain, because of this situation where we had all of these disparate entities coming together who had all done it their own way in the past, we found that there was a misunderstanding about how everything should tie together and how everything should look like a single campaign.
+Within Entain, because of this situation where we had all of these disparate entities coming together, we found that there was a misunderstanding about how everything should tie together and how everything should look like a single campaign.
 The feeling was that if you use automation and templates you end up with work that all looks the same and they were concerned about “sameyness”.
 So we had to go on quite an education piece to show them that that wasn’t the case and why it was beneficial.

 Creative people see it differently.
 A lot of what automation does for us is that it frees us up from doing the daily, normal stuff.
-The stuff that needs to get done.
-The stuff that needs to look a certain way, have a certain type of image, have a certain type of message.
 Also, we’re a massive test-and-learn company, so to have a designer producing all the variants for the test-and-learn activities is just insanity.
 So perhaps that we had years of experience already, when the invite was there to move to something that would alleviate that pressure and free them up to do something different and better, they jumped at it.

 It depends on what we’re doing.
 With Party Casino, we were doing something that was an incredibly samey task which resulted in incredibly basic assets, but we were able to put that into a template and save hours and hours of people’s time.
 Now the teams are recognising the place where it belongs and asking, “How do we get this into Storyteq?”

 For the slightly more creative campaign-led stuff we are producing almost every asset under the sun through it because typically a campaign will result in something ridiculous like 800 separate assets across all of the different channels.
-We have a number of individuals within the team who are Storyteq-trained and in some instances we still lean quite heavily on Storyteq’s Managed Service team for support.
-The tasks have changed from “Design me this asset” to “Write me the variants for the channel CRM” or “provide the image variants”, or whatever the case may be.
+We have a number of individuals within the team who are Storyteq-trained and in some instances, we still lean quite heavily on Storyteq’s Platform Services team for support.
+The tasks have changed from “Design me this asset” to “Write me the variants for the channel CRM” or “provide the image variants” or whatever the case may be.

-We also look at what is it brands typically need and how regularly they typically need it and therefore what a template would look like in order to answer that: sometimes it’s one, sometimes it’s ten, and then we hive off resources in order to design that template, with the thought in mind that this is an ongoing piece of activity that happens on a regular basis, which isn’t necessarily campaign related.
-And then we release it to the marketers and then, of course, you make sure the marketers who do use it are highly trained.
+We also look at what is it brands typically need and how regularly they typically need it and therefore what a template would look like in order to answer that: sometimes it’s one, sometimes it’s ten and then we hive off resources in order to design that template.

-Do you have any tips for aligning priorities between marketing and creative teams, in order to meet deadlines and achieve brand compliance at scale?
+Do you have tips for aligning priorities between marketing and creative teams?

 Yes.
 Hire incredibly strong project managers who really know what they’re doing.
 Ours are amazing.
 We typically have between 600-1000 tickets or briefs per month across all of the brands.
-They manage it incredibly well; we have a very strong resourcing or trafficking team who are able to take on the most amazing amount of work and fit it into the schedule.
+We have a very strong resourcing or trafficking team who are able to take on the most amazing amount of work and fit it into the schedule.
 There are incidents often where we have to push back and go, “look, that brief’s too late” or “there’s not enough time available there” or “we haven’t got the resources for this”.
 There’s always going to be that sort of concession occasionally.
-I don’t think in-house teams should ever be set up as capable of delivering everything because sometimes you shouldn’t necessarily be delivering everything that you get asked for.
+I don’t think in-house teams should ever be set up as capable of delivering everything they get asked for.

 Thank you Tabitha for an insightful interview.